isomerpages/cda-corp/_diseases-for-professionals/G to L/HIV.md

 It disproportionately affects resource-poor countries and certain groups of populations, including men who have sex with men (MSM), sex workers and their clients, and people who inject drugs.</p>
-<p>&nbsp;</p>
-<p>In 2022, there were 202 new cases of human immunodeficiency virus (HIV)
+<p>In 2022, there were 202 new cases of HIVinfections&nbsp;reported among
-infections&nbsp;reported among Singapore residents.
+Singapore residents.
 51% of the new cases had late-stage HIV infection&nbsp;when they were diagnosed.
-Sexual intercourse remains the main mode of HIV transmission, accounting for 93% of the cases.
-Heterosexual transmission accounted for 37% of all cases, while 51% and 4% of the cases were due to homosexual and bisexual transmissions respectively.&nbsp;&nbsp;</p>
+Sexual intercourse remains the main mode of HIV transmission, accounting for 93% of cases.
+Heterosexual transmission accounted for 37% of all cases, while 51% and 4% of cases were due to homosexual and bisexual transmissions respectively.&nbsp;&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">